 The type of mortgage needed to finance a holiday home is dependent on several key factors concerning how it will be used.
 Here we will explain the main points to consider.

-The term Holiday homes covers a four main uses:
+The term holiday home typically covers these four main uses:

 - Second homes for personal use only